 Delivery is free within a 10 mile radius of Horsham, or 20 miles for orders over £100.
 Under £100, delivery is charged at £5 within this area.
 For the rest of mainland UK, carriage will be charged at cost, currently £11 for a single bottle, £25 for 6 - 12 bottles.

 Unfortunately credit / debit cards cannot be accepted.
-Cheques should be made payable to 'Michael Arditti'.
+Payment is by BACS or cheque made payable to 'Michael Arditti'.

 Though I am careful to select the best stock available, the ullage and condition of older wines may vary.
 I am happy to provide a condition report on request.